-Data provided to the Fund by its custodian and its investment consultant form the basis of the information that is presented throughout the Investment Section.
-All portfolio rates of return are presented using time and asset-weighted returns.
+1 Data provided to the Fund by its custodian and its investment consultant form the basis of the information that is presented throughout the Investment Section.
+Data is based upon market values.
+All portfolio rates of return are presented using time and asset-weighted returns, based on the market rate of return.
 Returns are calculated net of investment manager fees.